 In early 1997 I was asked to model for a nationwide public awareness campaign for the MS Society.
 Immensely flattered, I immediately agreed and then spent a morning standing in a studio with my head inside a strange aluminium reflector and more styling wax in my hair than I ever knew was possible.
 While the photographer took what seemed like hundreds of shots, I remember feeling stiff with nerves and completely awkward.
 The production team must have been regretting their decision, but tactfully requested that I summon up whatever acting ability or screen presence I could.
 Dutifully I searched my mind for any nugget of drama training that might provide me with enough talent to last as long as the photographer’s shutter speed, but what kept popping into my head was a memory from late one evening during rehearsals for the play mentioned above.
 Getting to the end of a scene that clearly required a lot more work, David sighed from the depths of his chair, pushed his glasses up his nose with a mischievous smile and said in his unmistakeable voice “Oh go on then, show me your entrance one more time.”
 He promptly started giggling with his shoulders bouncing up and down, lit another cigarette and then said “Actually, I think we’re better off going to The Tabard, don’t you?”

-The result of the photo shoot, which appeared on billboards and in broadsheets for a few months, may have helped raise public awareness of MS, but in reality it’s just a picture of me thinking about David, trying not to laugh and needing a pee.
+The result of the photo shoot, which features at the top of this post, appeared on billboards and in broadsheets for a few months.
+It may well have helped raise public awareness of MS, but in reality it’s just a picture of me thinking about David, trying not to laugh and needing a pee.

 Dear David, you took your final curtain call a while ago now, but are remembered and still loved so much by me and many others.
 You often used to say that the past is another country, and I have learned that you were right about that too.
-It’s been twenty five years to the very day since you and Julian Dawes found me at the table on the landing at Arts Ed after that bizarre doctor’s appointment and gently dropped a pebble that I can never forget, the ripples from which will shape my children.
+It’s been twenty five years to the very day since you and Julian Dawes found me at the table on the landing at Arts Ed after that bizarre doctor’s appointment and gently dropped the pebbles that I will never forget, the ripples from which have already shaped my children.

 It’s probably the mixture of today’s date, my middle-age and Coronavirus that brings a memory like this so vividly back to the surface, but even if not I still maintain that I am grateful for my diagnosis.
-Obviously, being a coward, this might change rapidly and with little warning one day, but until it does let’s have a cheeky one for the road – and you can take the piss out of my singing one more time.
+Obviously, being a coward, this might change rapidly and with little warning one day, but until it does let’s have a cheeky one for the road while you take the piss out of my singing one more time.
+I miss you.

 Smiling at me